 Welcome to the GTI Energy Tech Talk Webinar Series

 The energy industry is in the midst of significant transformations.
 Technological innovation has produced an unprecedented abundance of affordable and clean energy supplies, with natural gas, efficiency, and renewable resources each playing essential roles in this dramatic transition.
 While great progress has been made, the ultimate set of solutions to meet global decarbonization goals will rely on technologies that do not exist today.
 Disruptive advances are needed to revolutionize the way energy is produced, transported, stored, and consumed.

 GTI Energy is leveraging our technical expertise to develop innovative solutions that provide pathways to low-carbon, low-cost energy.
 Our GTI Energy Tech Talk webinar series explores trends driving the evolution of energy markets and spotlights breakthrough technologies that hold promise to minimize environmental impact and support economic growth around the world.

-The monthly, 30-minute GTI Energy Tech Talk webinars provide quick-hitting insights on important issues across the breadth of the energy industry and offer a brief overview of our current activities.
+The 30-minute GTI Energy Tech Talk webinars provide quick-hitting insights on important issues across the breadth of the energy industry and offer a brief overview of our current activities.
 Join colleagues from across the industry in a Q&A session following each presentation.